threeaio/ui-functions/packages/utils/README.md

 #### `normalize(min: number, max: number, value: number): number`
 Normalizes a value between a given range.
 Returns 0.5 if min equals max to avoid division by zero.

+#### `reMap(fromMin: number, fromMax: number, toMin: number, toMax: number, value: number): number`
+Remaps a value from one range to another.
+- `fromMin`: Start of the input range
+- `fromMax`: End of the input range
+- `toMin`: Start of the target range
+- `toMax`: End of the target range
+- `value`: The value to remap

+#### `mapToNewUnitRange(min: number, max: number, value: number): number`
+Maps a value from a specified range (between 0 and 1) to a normalized 0-1 range.
+- `min`: Minimum boundary of the range (must be between 0 and 1)
+- `max`: Maximum boundary of the range (must be between 0 and 1)
+- `value`: The input value to normalize within the new range Throws RangeError if min/max are not between 0 and 1 or if range is zero.

 ## License